President, Business and Strategy, Warner Bros. Television Group

 From 1999-2006, Hunegs was Executive Vice President, Warner Bros.
 Television Production and, from 1997-1999, Executive Vice President Business and Financial Affairs, Warner Bros.
 Television Production.
 Prior to joining Warner Bros., Hunegs was the Head of Business Affairs for The WB Network.
 Before that, he served as Vice President, Business Affairs for NBC Entertainment.

-Hunegs is a board member of both the Academy of Television Arts and Sciences Foundation and NATPE as well as a past board member of the Alliance for Children's Rights and the Los Angeles County High School for the Arts.
+Hunegs is a past board member the Academy of Television Arts and Sciences Foundation, NATPE, The Alliance for Children's Rights and the Los Angeles County High School for the Arts.
 Hunegs is a graduate of New York University School of Law and Colorado College.